 There are two different types of earth sheltered house :

-COLD CLIMATE TYPE and Hot CLIMATE TYPE
+COLD CLIMATE TYPE and HOT CLIMATE TYPE

 They are different in the way they work . . . . and how they need to be designed.

-HOT CLIMATE - the Australian type
+HOT CLIMATE - the Australian type :

-Northern Hemisphere practices will not fit with Australian conditions - there are exceptions, but they are rare.
+Northern Hemisphere practices will usually not fit our Australian conditions - there are exceptions, but they are rare.